vpaez/On-Set-London-General-Assembly/README.md

 ## Project brief and team
 The brief was to build a full-stack application with a React front-end and noSQL database.
 The application had to include data schema and a RESTful api framework.

-The project was collaboration with [Violeta Paez](https://github.com/vpaez) and [Sam Kellow](https://github.com/Sammii-HK) merging code from a single GitHub repository.
+The project was collaboration with [Richard Yarwood](https://github.com/richyarwood) and [Sam Kellow](https://github.com/Sammii-HK) merging code from a single GitHub repository.

 The application is deployed via Git on Heroku and can be found here: [On Set London](http://onsetlondon.herokuapp.com)